rstoddard24/rstoddard24.github.io/index.md

 ---

 ## Summary
-##
-I am a researcher with expertise at the intersection of chemical engineering and data science, interested in understanding and addressing complex global challenges.
-Currently I am pursuing my PhD in chemical engineering at University of Washington, where I am focusing on solution-processed, thin film semiconductors for photovoltaics.
+I am a data scientist, interested in leveraging signals in various datasets to impact society.
+Currently I am pursuing my PhD in chemical engineering (with Advanced Data Science option) at University of Washington.

-Previously I worked as a
-Research Scienctist / Engineer at Argonne National Lab, SINTEF Energy Research (Norway), and Bosch (Germany)
+My PhD research involves applying machine learning to improve efficiency and stability of solar cells

 ![alt text](photos/thin_film.png)

 Check out some of my recent work in the [Projects](projects.md) and [Publications](publications.md) tabs.

-I spend my free time exploring and philosophizing, check it out in the [Personal](personal.md) tab
+I spend my free time exploring the outdoors, check out my adventures in the [Personal](personal.md) tab